srcimon/screwbox/docs/docs/guides/soft-physics/index.md

 # Soft physics

 :::info about this guide
-This guide will explain how to use the different soft physics features to create ropes etc..
+This guide will explain the concept behind soft physics and how to create the different kind of soft physics entities.
 :::

 ## Basic concept